I’ve listed some of my favorite acoustic guitars below. These are guitars I wouldn’t hesitate to recommend.

 Although I don’t play it regularly anymore, I often pick it up if walking by and am always impressed by how well it plays, especially considering you can still pick them up for around $140.00

-Yamaha have been making affordable student instruments since the 1940’s.
-The C40 a solid, reliable guitar and in my opinion is a step up from the majority of guitars you will find in this price range.
+Yamaha has been making affordable student instruments since the 1940s.
+The C40 is a solid, reliable guitar and in my opinion, is a step up from the majority of guitars you will find in this price range.

 If wanting to get started on guitar, or you want a decent instrument for your kids to start learning on, this is definitely where you should start.
 Every home should have one.

 Probably the guitar I play the most on a day-to-day basis.
 It just feels like a guitar you want in your hands.

 The C5CE is a very playable guitar with a thinner than average neck and cutaway.
 It has a lively response, and just the right amount of growl when played with a little more intent.

 The Cordoba C5CE features a solid cedar top, mahogany back and sides, dual-action truss rod, and Fishman Isys+ pickup system, along with an onboard tuner.